The Presence (film): Plot

 Later, the man makes ready to leave, but before he can do so he tries to look for her, and discovers that she is missing.
 He goes outside and remembers an opening that she had shown him upon his arrival which leads to the space underneath the cabin, into which he crawls.
-The woman, back in herself after reflecting on things and finding the engagement ring, returns to the cabin hoping to mend things, and finds that he packed his things but cannot determine whether he has departed.
+The woman, arriving back herself after reflecting on things and finding the engagement ring, returns to the cabin hoping to mend things, and finds that he packed his things but cannot determine whether he has departed.
 She feels the presence of the ghost and questions him about her boyfriend, to which he answers by knocking loudly and informing her that her partner has not left.
 She crawls into the space underneath the cabin herself and finds him lying unconscious and injured.
 The Ghost in Black, after threatening the other Ghost for having helped her, reveals himself to her and urges her to smash her partner’s head with a rock, which she seems resolute to do, before she stops and defies the ghost.
 She goes back outside to call for help, but the Ghost in Black keeps standing in her way.
-Before he can harm her, he notices some other presence behind him; he then turns around and screams in terror while she escapes.
+Before he can harm her, she notices some other presence behind him; he then turns around and screams in terror while she escapes.

 She retreats into the cabin, where the first Ghost is standing still unseen.
-He then screams, which makes her notice him and realize that he was never against her.
+He then screams, which makes her notice him and realise that he was never against her.
 The third presence (Deobia Oparei) enters the cabin; it is revealed in flashbacks that this third Ghost has benignly aided the couple, both saving the man from falling off and later placing the ring for her to find.
 He rescues the Ghost from his existence and both disappear.
 Mr. Browman (Muse Watson), a townsman, appears at the door and tells her that he came because he had a feeling that something was wrong and had tried unsuccessfully to communicate with her.
 They bring her boyfriend out from under the house and take him away on his boat so he can receive medical assistance.
 As they leave, another silent presence can be seen sitting next to Mr Browman.